a-partha/real-estate-ai-qa/README.md

 ## Description

-Deployed a scalable  web app with LLM integration on GCP, containerizing a full-stack solution with Docker via REST API to deliver TF-IDF-based vector search over 500k+ property records with BigQuery-powered access control.
+Deployed a scalable  web app with LLM integration on GCP, containerizing a full-stack solution with Docker via REST API to deliver Pinecone-based vector search (lexical and semantic) over 500k+ property records with BigQuery-powered access control.

 **Link:** [http://34.86.83.238:8000/](http://34.86.83.238:8000/)

 ## System Overview

-React UI (built with Node/Vite) sends a question to a Python FastAPI service, which triggers Airflow to run data/AI steps; Airflow produces a natural-language answer (using DuckDB/dbt + TF‑IDF + Gemini), FastAPI returns it, React shows it.
+React UI (built with Node/Vite) sends a question to a Python FastAPI service, which triggers Airflow to run data/AI steps; Airflow produces a natural-language answer (using DuckDB/dbt + Pinecone + Gemini), FastAPI returns it, React shows it.
 Everything runs in Docker containers on a GCP VM with BigQuery access control enforcing 3 queries per day per IP and top ranked record matches ≤ 100 limits.

 ## Process Overview